Intellify-Cloud/t1evo/_staff_members/ceejay.md

 ---
 name: CeeJay Jefferson
-position: Developer
+role: Bond Consultant
 image_path: https://source.unsplash.com/collection/580685/301x300?a=.png
-twitter_username: CloudCannon
+contact_number: 082 957 0000
 blurb: Betty is a bookworm who will typically have four books on the go.
-number: 082 957 0000
 ---